PJ2005/contextual/README.md

 *   **Content Script (`content.js`):** Detects text selections on the page and injects the trigger icon.
 *   **Sidebar (`sidebar.js`):** An iframe that displays the UI for the explanation, allowing you to switch styles.
 *   **Background Service Worker (`background.js`):** Acts as the brain.
-It receives the selected text from the sidebar, scrapes the full page content for context, and makes the secure API call to the Gemini API.
+It receives the selected text from the sidebar, scrapes the full page content for context, and makes the secure API call to the OpenRouter API (using your chosen model).
 It also includes a simple caching layer to prevent redundant API calls.

 ## License